Connor (Assassin's Creed): Creation and development

 Life-sized statue of Connor at the Musée de la civilisation in Quebec City, Canada.

-Connor was conceptualized as an individual with mixed Mohawk heritage to fill the role of an outsider for Assassin's Creed III's American Revolution setting.
+Connor was conceptualized as an individual with mixed Mohawk heritage to fill the role of an outsider for Assassin's Creed IIIs American Revolution setting.
 In developing Connor and the other Mohawk characters of the game, the team worked with the Kahnawà:ke Mohawk community near Montreal, contacting some of the residents to help translate Mohawk dialogue, and hired a Mohawk cultural consultant from the Kanien’kehá:ka Onkwawén:na Raotitióhkwa Language and Cultural Center, who ensured the characters were authentic and the team avoided stereotypes.
-In spite of the extensive research they conducted into Mohawk culture and language, the team did not want Connor to be defined solely by his heritage.
-Alex Hutchison, the creative director of Assassin’s Creed III, said in a 2012 interview “I think that’s what attracted a lot of the groups to work with us.
-We had this idea that we’re just going to have a character, he’s a real character, he’s part of a 30-hour story, and you follow his whole life–and he’s also Native American [...]
-It’s not a cardboard cutout.”
-Ubisoft worked with two key members of the Kanien’kehá:ka: Akwiratékha Martin, the Kanien'kéha language teacher, and Teiowí:sonte Thomas Deer, the Mohawk cultural liaison, when developing Connor's character.
+Despite the extensive research they conducted into Mohawk culture and language, the team did not want Connor to be defined solely by his heritage.
+Alex Hutchison, the creative director of Assassin's Creed III, said in a 2012 interview, "I think that's what attracted a lot of the groups to work with us.
+We had this idea that we're just going to have a character, he's a real character, he's part of a 30-hour story, and you follow his whole life–and he's also Native American [...]
+It's not a cardboard cutout."
+Ubisoft worked with two key members of the Kanien'kehá:ka when developing Connor's character: Akwiratékha Martin, the Kanien'kéha language teacher, and Teiowí:sonte Thomas Deer, the Mohawk cultural liaison.